Header Image 1

 On corridor expectations of all staff:

-• Use the values and expectation language with interactions with students
+• Use the values and expectation language with interactions with pupils

-• Challenge students that fall short of the values and expectations
+• Challenge pupils that fall short of the values and expectations

-• Praise students who are demonstrating values and expectations
+• Praise pupils who are demonstrating values and expectations

 • Record achievement/behaviour points where necessary, use pride point stamp to acknowledge positive behaviours